a2pr/lean-tech-challegue/work-journal.md

     - Remove quote from list [x]
     - Login link with username [x]
 - Rest api for both five random and ten secure quotes
-    - routes in api for both unautthenticated and authenticated users
+    - routes in api for both unautthenticated and authenticated users [x]
-    - same functionality as web
+    - same functionality as web [x]
+    - response for unauthenticated is empty with 401 [x]
+-  API test zone
+    - create

 ....